Geometric indicators of local plasticity in glasses measured by scanning small-beam diffraction: Experimental observations of defects in a colloidal glass from diffraction

 \section{Experimental observations of defects in a colloidal glass from diffraction}

 Here we show how these measurable parameters can be calculated from scanning small-beam diffraction experiments.
 The \textit{in situ} scanning microbeam small-angle x-ray measurement on colloidal glasses has been described previously \cite{doi:10.1126/sciadv.abn0681} and is analogous to scanning nanobeam electron diffraction that is readily implemented in a scanning/transmission electron microscope for atomic glasses \cite{PhysRevLett.110.205505}.
 Here the polyhedral diameter is also one length unit (in $\mu m$).
-We examine these spatially-resolved parameters from a colloidal glass specimen where in-plane shear strain has been applied through the withdrawal of a wire that was encapsulated inside the glass (see Section~\ref{sec6} Methods and Extended data Figure~\ref{sfig6}).
+We examine these spatially-resolved parameters from a colloidal glass specimen where in-plane shear strain has been applied through the withdrawal of a wire that was encapsulated inside the glass (see Supplementary Material Figure~S.5 and Methods~\ref{expt}).